simon-frankau/hashiwokakero-solver/README.md

  * -Add a really basic command-line-
  * -Add code to constrain locally-
  * -Add code to propagate constraints-
- * Add code to draw in bridges
+ * -Add code to draw in bridges-
- * Add code to perform case splits
+ * -Add code to perform case splits-
  * Add code to check connectedness

 Use a fairly TDD approach throughout, use anyhow and clap crates again.